tshar/RoboticArm/README.md

 The purpose of the fully innovated microprocessor (F.I.M.P.) project is to use and control robotic arm equipment from a safer environment to lower the risk of work place injuries.
-The technical report will be about the robotic arm project and the main components and features of the project.
-The components of the project revolve around three key components: the MeArm robotic arm, the flex sensors, and the mobile application.
-The MeArm robotic arm is made up of acrylic part and four servo motors.
-The flex sensors are used to move the motors with the pressure of bending the sensor.
-The mobile application is another way of controlling the robotic arm along with other features such as individual user logins and usage tracking to track user’s usage of the app.
-Along with the three components, a Raspberry Pi 3 will be used as the middle point of communication between the flex sensor, mobile app, and robotic arm.
+The technical report will go over the way the Fully Innovated Micro Processor(F.I.M.P.) robotic arm project works and the main components and features of the project.
+Components such as the flex sensors, mobile app, and the robotic arm will all be explained in great detail.
+The four flex sensors will be attached to a glove that will control the robotic arm with pressure from the user’s fingers.
+The mobile app will also be used to control the robotic arm but with four sliding bars instead of a sensor.
+The mobile app will include features such as individual users that can login to an account and store previous usage of the application.
+The robotic arm will consist of acrylic parts and four micro servo motors that move each joint of the robotic arm.
+The robotic arm is then connected to a Raspberry Pi 3 that will be the middle point that will control the robotic arm whether its from the flex sensors or the mobile app.
+These three key components are the main focus of the technical report because it will go over the basic workings of the project and give users the full understanding of this project.
+Reading this technical

 Table of Contents
 =================